 Carbon dioxide (CO2)

-2015 was the first year in which the mean concentration of CO2 recorded at the Zeppelin Observatory exceeded 400 ppm.
-Carbon dioxide is an end product following the oxidation of organic compounds in the atmosphere, and levels have risen by no less than 40% since the pre-industrial age.
+In 2015, a mean CO2 concentration of over 400 ppm was measured at the Zeppelin Observatory for the first time.
+Carbon dioxide is an end product of organic compounds which are oxidised in the atmosphere, and levels have risen by no less than 50% since the pre-industrial age.
 This is mainly due to the anthropogenic combustion of fossil fuels and land use.
 Measurements taken at the Zeppelin Observatory show that CO2 concentrations are rising by around 2.5ppm per year.

 Global CO2 emissions from fossil fuels and cement production rose by 2.3% from 2012 to 2013, with a total of 9.9 ± 0.5 GtC (gigatonnes carbon).
 This is equivalent to the emission of 36 Gt CO2 into the atmosphere, which is 61% higher than the emissions which occurred in 1990 (the reference year for the Kyoto Protocol).